-The SWPPP would identify BMPs for each activity that has the potential to degrade surrounding water quality through erosion, sediment run-off, and other pollutants.
+The SWPPP would be prepared by a qualified SWPPP developer and would identify BMPs for each activity that has the potential to degrade surrounding water quality through erosion, sediment run-off, and other pollutants.
+The SWPPP would also include the USFS requirements of an erosion control plan.
+The BMPs would be selected based on SDG&E's Water Quality BMPs Manual and would likely include, but are not limited to, preservation of existing vegetation, tracking controls, storm drain/drainage inlet protection, stockpile management, temporary soil stabilization, dust control, spill control, and solid waste management.
 These BMPs would then be implemented and monitored by a qualified SWPPP practitioner.
 Construction waste would be disposed of promptly at the MECO yard in Pine Valley or at another approved location to prevent these materials from polluting waterways.